sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 Panda safety are unchanged.
 The opendbc pin remains `87ca78e6e641eefb2d654f260a6ab08df3058bd5`.

-Normal operation uses the model point with the one-sided C1 release bound.
+Normal operation uses the model's point directly.
 The upstream scalar curvature and its clipping still exist for logging/other controllers, but no longer bound this candidate's heading target.
 Its C0/C1 field caps and slew still apply;
 passing Panda TX checks does not establish an actual vehicle acceleration bound.